Depression After Breakup: Causes, Signs & How to Get Over

 You may initially feel too sad to be productive, but tackling projects around the house or taking on a new activity can prevent you from dwelling on your emotions after a breakup.

-According to experts, studies show that writing about what you are feeling is an effective coping strategy for breakup depression.
+According to experts, studies show that writing about your feelings is an effective coping strategy for breakup depression.

 Spending time with friends or developing social support networks, such as online support groups, can help you to overcome depression after a breakup.

-Establishing strong connections with friends or with others experiencing similar situations can help you to stay socially engaged as you lose a key relationship.
-This can make it easier to cope with a bout of breakup depression.
+Establishing strong connections with friends or others experiencing similar situations can help you stay socially engaged as you lose a key relationship.
+This can make it easier to cope with breakup depression.

 Caring for yourself with plenty of sleep and proper nutrition can make it easier to cope with breakup depression.
 When you take care of your health, you will feel better, which lifts your mood.